Uniswap/docs/README.md

 ### Checklist
 - Did I introduce any new concepts?
-- Did I include an Overview of the project
+- Did I include an Overview of the product?
-- Did I include Guides for
+- Did I include Guides for the product?
 - Did I include Technical Reference
 - Did I open a PR using the the guidelines?